Buying a Second Home in Florida: Mortgage, Down Payment & Loans

 Home Equity Line of Credit for a Second Home

 Let’s explore this concept a bit further.
 Typically, home equity is hard to access.
-Meaning there are limited circumstances which allow you to use your home equity.
+Meaning there are limited circumstances that allow you to use your home equity.
 In contrast, savings or liquid assets are more accessible.
 In this case, using a HELOC allows you to leverage spending power that’s not easy to access on a daily basis.
 While allowing you more liquid assets like cash or savings to continue to grow unimpeded.

 Furthermore, since vacation homes are typically viewed as long-term purchases this often alleviates the risk of needing to sell the property quickly to access your equity.